AngryGrizzlyBear/essentials-1/README.md

 3. No automated way to setup locker
 4. No automated way to setup suspend on lid close
 5. No chef script to do everything for you
+6. Rustc - local libs aren't initially visible
+   1. Rustc requires you to manually enter sudo ldconfig /usr/local/lib once so that it can find its libraries

 # Software To Install